richardgiddings/simple_api_app/README.md

 A REST API has been implemented using [Django REST Framework](https://www.django-rest-framework.org/).

-This enables intereacting with the Status and Task data via an API.
-For example:
+This enables interacting with the Status and Task data via an API in two ways:

+(1) Web API

 http://127.0.0.1:8000/api - The API root